georgy-p/Chat-App/README.md

 # About

 Chat App is an SPA application like a simplified version of Slack.
 Registration is required to use.
 The application allows you to create, rename and delete channels.
+The application is built on React.
+Interaction with the server is carried out using web sockets.

 ### Examples
 Chat page: